Kotia (disputed territory): Administrative Background

 These 7 villages along with seven others were initially a part of the Pachipenta Zamindari from which they had been purchased by the Maharaja of Jeypore in 1909.
 After the Government of India (Constitution of Orissa) Order, 1936, Vizagapatam District was divided and almost all of its Agency areas were incorporated into a new Koraput District.
 This district become a constituent of the new province of Orissa.
 The Act defined the borders of Orissa as ‘(all of) Jeypore Impartible Estate…and…as much of Pottangi Taluk as is not included in the Estate’.
 This was further elaborated upon in the 1st Schedule of the Constitution of India, 1950 which stated that Orissa comprises ‘(all areas) …that were immediately before the commencement of this Constitution…being administered as if they formed part of that Province’.

 Post 1936, the Government of Odisha has continued administering all these 21 villages.
 General elections have been conducted here since 1952.
 The last elections in 2019 saw six booths in Kotia GP area and a turnout of approximately 63%.
 Similarly, elections to three tier Panchayat system have been regularly carried out as per schedule with elected Sarpanchs and Ward Members in place.
 There is also a Police Station, Health and Wellness Centre, Residential quarters for the staff, Anganwadis in each village, one Ashram School, primary schools and hostels throughout the so-called Disputed Area.
 Roads connect each and every village to Kotia and other parts of Pottangi Block.
 All residents hold FRA pattas, Aadhar cards and Voter IDs of Odisha State.

 Litigation

 After the creation of an Andhra Province in 1953, the new state also advanced claims on Kotia.
-The issue was discussed between the two Chief Ministers in 1968 in the presence of the Union Home Minister, but as no solution could be found, the State of Orissa approached the Hon’ble Supreme Court under Article 131.
+The issue was discussed between the two Chief Ministers in 1968 in the presence of the Union Home Minister, but as no solution could be found, the State of Orissa approached the Supreme Court under Article 131.
 The Court granted a stay on all further constructions or development in the area while the matter was sub-judice.
-In 2006, the Hon’ble Supreme Court observed that the dispute was best resolved by the Union Parliament as the subject matter came within the proviso clause of Article 131 which excludes pre-Constitution treaty, agreements or similar instruments.
-The Court did note that counsels for both the states had given an undertaking to respect the status quo and the same was therefore recorded.
+In 2006, the Supreme Court observed that the dispute was best resolved by the Union Parliament as the subject matter came within the proviso clause of Article 131 which excludes pre-Constitution treaty, agreements or similar instruments.
+The court did note that counsels for both the states had given an undertaking to respect the status quo and the same was therefore recorded.